 The Role of the VCFA

 The Vice Chancellor for Finance and Administration (VCFA) works directly with the Chancellor and Provost and serves as the chief financial officer of UW-Madison.
 The Vice Chancellor is responsible for a wide range of administrative, budgetary, student-life and other functions.
 Campus units reporting to the VCFA can be found by clicking on the Departments link above.

 In addition, the Vice Chancellor represents UW-Madison on budgetary and administrative matters with state government, UW System Administration, the Board of Regents, the private sector and the general public.
 The VCFA also maintains a consultative and collaborative working relationship with faculty, staff and student governance groups and committees in program and policy development.

 Biographical Summary of Rob Cramer

-Laurent Heller began his appointment as the University of Wisconsin-Madison’s Vice Chancellor for Finance and Administration in August 2016.
-Heller has extensive experience in higher education with the University of Wisconsin System and in state government at the Wisconsin Department of Administration.
+Robert Cramer began his appointment as the University of Wisconsin-Madison’s Vice Chancellor for Finance and Administration (interim) in May 2021.
+He has extensive experience in higher education with the University of Wisconsin System and in state government at the Wisconsin Department of Administration.